rsnemmen/Fermi-LAT-tutorial/prepare.md

 Obtaining and preparing LAT data for your favorite source
 =====================================================

+This hands-on lesson is structured in the following way:

+1. Software: describes the software that will be used
+2. Types of Fermi LAT data
+3. How to obtain (download) the data
+4. How to prepare the data

 # Software

 The following software will be needed for this hands-on activity: